chengyawlow/chengyawlow.github.io/_pages/talks.md

 List of invited/visiting talks and conference presentations in recent three (3) years, sorted by date.

 + **Ensuring Privacy and Fairness: Face Recognition in the Era of Synthetic Data**<br>
-  <u>Invited Talk</u>, Special Lecture in AI, Seoul National University of Science and Technology (SeoulTech), South Korea, Sep.
+  <u>Invited Talk</u>, Special Lecture Series in AI, Seoul National University of Science and Technology (SeoulTech), South Korea, Sep.
 23, 2024.

 + **[Face Recognition Challenge in the Era of Synthetic Data](https://openaccess.thecvf.com/content/WACV2024W/FRCSyn/papers/Melzi_FRCSyn_Challenge_at_WACV_2024_Face_Recognition_Challenge_in_the_WACVW_2024_paper.pdf)**<br>
   <u>Conference Presentation (Oral)</u>, the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), Seattle, June 2024.